MukitCSTE/UVicSENG360Labs/lab09/index.md

 The basic idea is to repeat access() and open() several time.
 At each time, we open the file, and at the end, we check if the same file opened is the same file by checking their i-nodes.
 They should be the same - otherwise notify the user of file tampering.

-Use this strategy to modify vuln.c and evaluate the race condition.
+Use this strategy to modify vulp.c and evaluate the race condition.
 In order to check i-nodes, consider using the `stat` C function in the `sys/stat.h` library header.

 **Question 3:** With your repeating modifications in place, how difficult is it to succeed, if at all?
 Please include your modified vulp.c source code for this step inline with this question.